The jobs - and ageing faces - behind South Korea's record low employment numbers

-SEOUL : At age 69, Kim Jung-mi holds three jobs: she spends three hours getting a two-year old home from kindergarten every weekday for $9 per hour, then washes vegetables at a store that sells kimchi.
+SEOUL: At age 69, Kim Jung-mi holds three jobs - she spends three hours getting a two-year-old home from kindergarten every weekday for US$9 per hour, then washes vegetables at a store that sells kimchi.
 Occasionally, she walks her neighbour's dog.

 The heavy concentration of job increases in the elderly population shows the fragile nature of the domestic economy, experts say.